-Common Types of Personal Injury Cases
+Common Types of Personal Injury Cases in Richardson, TX

-Personal injury cases cover a broad range of potential circumstances.
-While car accidents make up the largest share of these claims, an injury that results from the negligence of another person or entity could qualify.
-These personal injuries could occur on a public street, in a private residence, or in the parking lot of a local business.
-The most common types of personal injury claims include:
+Personal injury cases can result from a broad range of circumstances.
+While car accidents make up a large share of these claims, any injury that results from the negligence of another person or entity may qualify for legal action.

 - Car accidents